lorenzo-rovigatti/comp_bio_notes/exercises/SantaLucia.md

 # Possible extensions

 * Add the possibility of choosing the temperature and strand concentrations.
-* Extend the code to support multi-strand systems: this will also require to extend the dot-paren notation to also cover this case.
 * Add the possibility of choosing the NN model: you can, for instance, add support for one of the RNA models listed [here](https://rna.urmc.rochester.edu/NNDB/).
 * Add the possibility of visualising the melting curve of the given secondary structure (*i.e.* the yield of the secondary structure as a function of temperature).